-Kalkan is a well-to-do harbourside town built largely on hills that look down on an almost perfect bay.
-It's as justly famous for its excellent restaurants as its small but central beach.
-Just be aware that Kalkan is far more touristed, expat and expensive than most other places on the coast, including neighbouring Kaş.
+Kalkan is a well-to-do harbourside town built largely on hills that look down on an almost-perfect bay.
+It's as justly popular for its excellent restaurants as its small but central beach.
+Just be aware that Kalkan is pricier and more dominated by British holiday-home residents and tourists than most other coastal spots, including nearby Kaş.

 A thriving Greek fishing village called Kalamaki until the 1920s, Kalkan is now largely devoted to high-end tourism.
 Development continues up the hills, with scores of new villas appearing each season.
 But look for Kalkan's charms in the compact old town.